sanikapalande/sanikapalande/README.md

-### Hello there 👋 My name is Sanika (she/her), and I'm currently an undergraduate student at Rutgers University majoring in Computer Science.
+### Hello there 👋 My name is Sanika (she/her), and I'm a recent Computer Science graduate of Rutgers University.
 - 👩🏽‍💻 I am exploring different fields in technology such as **software development and product management**
 - 📚 I am currently learning full-stack development.
 - 💭 INFJ, 5w4